FerasYounis/cucmber-project/README.md

 * Selenium
 * TestNG

-## To run all tests "total two" from command line
+## To run all tests from command line
 ```bash
 mvn clean install
 ```